do-it-for-coffee/Ulam-spirals/README.md

 # Ulam-spirals
-Makes Ulam spirals of a sequence.
+Makes Ulam spirals of a sequence like [those in my gallery](https://nate.mrvichin.com/ulam-spirals/).

 ![sample](/sample.png)